New 2022 Volkswagen ID. Buzz electric minibus and van: prices, specs and range

 The ID.
-Buzz’s close relation to the ID.3 and ID.4 is clear when you take a look at the cabin.
-It features the same touch-sensitive climate controls and steering wheel buttons as those cars.
+Buzz’s closeness to the ID.3 and ID.4 is clear when you take a look at the cabin.
+It features the same touch-sensitive climate controls and steering-wheel buttons as those cars.
 You also get a 5.3-inch digital driver’s display and 10-inch central infotainment touchscreen as standard, as well as Apple CarPlay and Android Auto (optional on the Cargo).
-All 1st Edition models come equipped with a larger 12-inch unit.
+All 1st Edition examples come with a larger 12-inch screen.

-VW has also fitted an evolution of its column-mounted twist-and-go gearlever, along with a litany of USB-C charging ports and storage areas around the cabin and a compartment below the infotainment screen with two cup holders.
-The MPV model also gets ambient lighting and the interactive ID.Light across the dashboard that changes colour in certain situations, turning red when the car is warning of a possible hazard, for example.
+VW has also fitted an evolution of its column-mounted twist-and-go gear selector, along with a litany of USB-C charging ports and storage areas around the cabin, plus a compartment below the infotainment screen with two cupholders.
+The MPV model also gets ambient lighting and the interactive ID.Light across the dash, which changes colour in certain situations, turning red when warning of a possible hazard, for example.

 One thing you won’t find in the ID.
 Buzz is leather, as VW has chosen to use several recycled or vegan materials for the upholstery and other components.
 One of these, called Seaqual yarn, consists of 10% collected ocean plastics and roughly 90% recycled plastic bottles.
-Higher-spec Style and 1st Edition models come with bright two-colour schemes to help set them apart from entry-level cars.
+The higher-spec Style and 1st Edition come with bright two-colour schemes to help set them apart from the entry-level cars.

 The ID.
 Buzz also gets an array of driver-assistance technology and can be equipped with the latest version of the brand’s ‘Travel Assist’ semi-autonomous system.
 In fact, top-spec versions of the ID.
-Buzz will feature more than 30 different driver-assistance systems, with the capability to receive over-the-air updates from VW as well.
+Buzz feature more than 30 such systems and can receive over-the-air (OTA) software updates from VW as well.